gameblabla/gmenunx/README.md

 The fields logged are:

-- Time: Time in milliseconds since GMenuNX started;
+- Time: Time in milliseconds since Esoteric started;
 - BatteryStatus: Computed battery status, from 0 (discharged) to 4 (charged) and 5 (charging);
 - BatteryLevel: Raw battery level as given by system.